What better way to have a backyard adventure than to grow a garden?

 Our Backyard Adventures are fun and easy mini-expeditions that you can do — you guessed it! — right in your own backyard.
 These activities are designed to help students and parents explore the world with eyes of wonder.
 Along the way, you might discover new areas of interest, new dreams and potential new careers.
 Find more Backyard Adventures here.

 ASSIGNMENT: Your adventure, should you choose to accept it, is to grow a simple garden.
 Growing basil in a pot is an easy way to get started.
+This post is more about inspiration than it is about how to garden.
+You can find lots of instructions on how to garden online or at the library.
+Better yet, find a neighbor that gardens and ask for help.
 Below you will see Scott’s latest improvements.
-It took him years to work up to this level, but it wasn’t work — it was fun!
+It took him years to work up to this level, but it was NOT work — it was fun!

 Here is my new “Grow Food NOT Grass” sign that I made using a wood burner, a nice piece of walnut and some scraps.
 This goes with the terraced garden that I built in the spring.
 Actually, this is the front lawn, so my sign also serves to inspire everyone that walks past to plant their own garden.